 Serving Suggestions

 Buttermilk potatoes can be served as a side dish with a variety of main dishes, including chicken, steak, or pork chops.
-And they’re a natural go-to for any meatballs or meatloaf meal.
+And they’re a natural go-to for a Swedish meatballs or meatloaf meal.

 They’re also great for the holidays as a twist on classic mashed potatoes too.